How to Measure Your Sales Coaching Effectiveness

 Becoming a sales manager is a big transition.
 Before you were promoted to an SDR manager, you were probably one of the top-performing reps.
 You were a great individual contributor, but now you are in a leadership role and you have to learn a completely new set of skills, like people skills, how to give your reps feedback, how to call-coach them, and so on.

-Sales managers need to wear many hats, and they need to keep a balance between coaching, strategizing, connecting with your team on a human level, but then also between dealing with cross functional relationships, marketing enablement operations, and other internal factors.
+Sales managers need to wear many hats, and they need to keep a balance between coaching, strategizing, and connecting with their team on a human level, but then also between dealing with cross-functional relationships, marketing enablement operations, and other internal factors.

 But your number one most important role is sales coaching.
 Sales coaching is non-negotiable.
 If you are a sales manager or a leader, then by default you are also a sales coach.
 If ⅓ of your week doesn’t go into coaching, then you’re failing the job.